ads2100/100DayOfCode/README.md

 # 100DayOfCode
-This repo is for my 100DayOfCoding Challenge with Saudi Initiative for Developers.
+This repo is for my 100DayOfCoding Challenge to learn Javascript with Saudi Initiative for Developers.